ropensci/osmplotr/README.md

 ### Highlighting clusters

 `add_osm_groups` also enables plotting an entire region as a group of spatially distinct clusters of defined colours.
 The argument `groups` in the following call is a list of `SpatialPoints` objects defining 12 small, spatially separated regions.
-Calling `add_osm_groups` with `col_extra=NA` (or `NULL`) forces all points lying outside those defined groups to be allocated to the nearest groups, and thus produces an inclusive grouping extending across an entire area.
+Calling `add_osm_groups` with no `bg` argument forces all points lying outside those defined groups to be allocated to the nearest groups, and thus produces an inclusive grouping extending across an entire region.

 ``` r
 map <- plot_osm_basemap (bbox=bbox, bg='gray20')